SMosegaard/cds-lang/assignments/assignment-3/README.md

 - The user specifies a target word and an artist
 - Loads the dataset containing containing song lyrics and artist names.
 It then removes punctuation from the lyrics to prepare the data for analysis.
 - Loads the 'glove-wiki-gigaword-50' word embedding model from gensim.
 This pre-trained model will capture semantic relations between words and find similar words to the given target word.
 - Expands the query by finding similar words to the target word using the word embedding model.
+Using the Natural Language Toolkit (nltk) library, the words will be filtered to ensure unique words in lemmatized form.
 - Calculates the percentage of the artist's songs that contain words related to the expanded query.
-- Displays the percentage in the terminal output and saves the results to a .csv file.
+- Displays the percentage in the terminal output and saves the results as a dataframe in .csv format.
+- Visualises all target words and queries from the saved dataframe using t-SNE dimensionality reduction to illustarte the relationship between the words.

 By utilizing word embeddings, the script offers an approach to explore song lyrics.
 To better understand the code, all functions in the script ```src/query_expansion.py`` will include a brief descriptive text.